D3 v4.3.0 was

 .attr('class', 'highlight-circle')

-.attr('r', pointRadius + 2)
+.attr('r', pointRadius + 2) // slightly larger than our points

 .style('fill', 'none')